csvspecs/awesome-csv/TAB-VS-CSV.md

 ## Comparing TAB and CSV formats

 The differences between TAB and CSV formats can be confusing.
-The obvious distinction is the default field separator: TAB uses TAB (`→`), CSV uses comma (`,`).
+The obvious distinction is the default field separator: TAB uses tab (`→`), CSV uses comma (`,`).
 Both use newline as the record separator.

 By itself, having different default field separators is not especially significant.
 Far more important is the approach to separators occurring in the data.
 CSV uses an escape syntax to represent comma and newlines in the data.
-TAB takes a different approach, disallowing TABs and newlines in the data.
+TAB takes a different approach, disallowing tabs and newlines in the data.

 The escape syntax enables CSV to fully represent common written text.
 This is a good fit for human edited documents, notably spreadsheets.